rodlukas/UP-admin/README.md

 -   **Complex tests of the API and UI (e2e)** are an important part of the app, the tests are automatically run on the CI and can also be run in the local environment.
-    -   Testing is built on a **BDD framework [behave](https://github.com/behave/behave)** – testing scenarios are written using a natural language (Gherking), each of the tests is run according to them.
+    -   Testing is built on a **BDD framework [behave](https://github.com/behave/behave)** – testing scenarios are written using a natural language (Gherkin), each of the tests is run according to them.
     -   **UI (e2e) testing** is taken care of by [Selenium](https://github.com/SeleniumHQ/selenium).
     -   **Details about the tests are available in [`tests/README.md` (CZ)](tests)**.